-The Skeletool has the best quality, and most versatile, knife I have ever come across on a legal-carry pocket knife, making it an essential piece of adventure gear.
+The Skeletool has the best quality, and most versatile, knife I have ever come across on a legal-carry pocket knife, making it an essential piece of adventure gear for your time outdoors.

 Bulletproof Sunglasses – I am the master of breaking sunglasses…

-Or, at least, I was until I started wearing SunGod glasses which are pretty much indestructible and are also pretty damn cheap.
+Or, at least, I was until I started wearing Polarized glasses which are pretty much indestructible and are also pretty damn cheap.

 Sunglasses are more than a luxury – they are essential adventure gear.
 Your eyes are pretty important, so it’s a smart idea to keep them as protected as possible (and look stylish in the process!)

-GoPro – I was also once the master of breaking camera… Until I got a GoPro.
+GoPro – I was also once the master of breaking cameras… Until I got a GoPro.

 Seriously, when you are hiking or camping it’s well worth packing a GoPro as the photo quality is now absolutely amazing and you can pretty much run over a GoPro (when it’s in the case!) with a tank and it’ll be fine.

 Headtorch – A good headtorch is absolutely crucial for any real adventurer and I never go travelling without one.
-In all actuality, this should probably be my #1 recommendation for adventure gear.
+In all actuality, this should probably be my #1 recommendation for adventure gear and camping accessories.